voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

       Site- and Node-level prefixes under Region 05 but denies anything outside.
 Maintaining ACLs at each Region border is therefore straightforward and less error-prone than arbitrary masks.

-* Locator→Loopback Consistency Checks

-      Loopbacks derive directly from the /48 locator (e.g., fd00:0500:0A13::1).
-If an operator misassigns a locator, a simple script can detect mismatches between the advertised /48 and the loopback’s low-order 32-bit value.
-This check helps prevent accidental duplicate identifiers that could be exploited for spoofing.

  * Logging and Periodic Audits